America’s Big Cat Problem

 Tigers in Trouble

 Overshadowed for most of the series by ‘murder, mayhem and madness’, there is a message in Tiger King about severely decimated wild tiger populations.
 According to the World Wildlife Fund, around 3,900 tigers, across all subspecies, remain in the wild.
-When you compare that to the 5,000+ tigers kept in captivity on American soil (most of which are privately-owned), it is clear that the US has a big-cat problem.
+When you compare that to the 5,000+ tigers kept in captivity on American soil alone (most of which are privately-owned), it is clear that the US has a big-cat problem.
 Considering that the wild tiger population has declined by 96% in the last century, such irresponsible breeding, most of which happens off-the-books, hinders genuine conservation efforts.

 So what can be done about it?
 The rise of social media, and especially the proliferation of big cat selfies on social media platforms, has led to an increase in the desire to interact with these animals and has therefore reinforced the demand for cub-handling.
 The easiest thing, of course, is to remove this demand by not visiting privately-owned, unaccredited facilities.
 There are many zoos in America – and indeed around the world – where you can see tigers in safer, more enriching surroundings, most of which actively support and aid tiger conservation in the wild.